jaytimm/corpuslingr/README.md

 These functions ....
 There are other packages/means to scrape the web.
 The two included here are designed for quick/easy search of headline news.
 And creation of tif corpus-object. making subsequent annotation straightforward.
 'Scrape news -&gt; annotate -&gt; search' in three or four steps.

-Following grammatical constructions ~ day-to-day changes, eg.
+Following grammatical constructions ~ day-to-day changes, eg. Search defaults to NULL, which smounts to national headlines.

 ### GetGoogleNewsMeta()